Arbitration Hearing To Decide Timberwolves’ Ownership Dispute Begins

 • Those transfer rules could present a sticky situation, due to Taylor’s long-standing relationships with the other owners and commissioner Adam Silver.
 There have been plenty of back-scene developments due to that possibility, according to Windhorst.
 Lore and Rodriguez have worked to meet with owners and the league office in recent months to demonstrate their position and attempt to shore up support in the event of a vote.
 It’s likely that Silver and BOG chairman Larry Tanenbaum will try to build a consensus in lieu of an owners’ vote.

-• The team is facing a luxury tax bill of $100MM and total operating losses of more than $150MM, according to Krawczynski.
+• The team is facing a luxury tax bill of $100MM and total operating losses of more than $150MM this season, according to Krawczynski.
 That’s one reason why the Timberwolves moved Karl-Anthony Towns in a blockbuster trade with the Knicks.

-• Team president Tim Connelly could have opted out of his contract this year but agreed to defer the opt out until next season.
-He could choose to opt out this time around, regardless of who’s running the franchise at that time.
+• Team president Tim Connelly could have opted out of his contract this year but agreed to defer the opt-out until the 2025 offseason.
+If he doesn’t like the direction the way things are going, he could choose to opt out this time around, regardless of who’s running the franchise at that time.

 View Comments (0)